Skip to main content

 Green technologies as an opportunity

-At its heart, the Green Deal is a new growth strategy.
-The basic idea is simple: A large part of Europe’s economic output relies on preserving our natural resources, which include water, air and the soil as well as forests, oceans and a stable climate.
+Essentially, the Green Deal is a new growth strategy.
+The basic idea is simple: a large part of Europe’s economic output relies on preserving our natural resources.
+This relates to water, air and the soil as well as forests, oceans and a stable climate.
 Pre-emptive action is the best way to secure prosperity in the future, too.
-The Green Deal therefore prioritizes green technologies and a sparing approach to nature.
+The Green Deal therefore prioritises green technologies and a sparing approach to nature.
 The objective is to sever the link between economic growth and the use of resources, while at the same time creating new jobs.
 The countless initiatives in the framework of the project also give companies the requisite security in their planning and lay the foundations for a more crisis-resilient EU.